Caras e Bocas

 A vibrant fusion of bossa nova, pop, and psychedelic rock, rich with emotive vocals and intricate arrangements.

-- wave-like emotional fluctuations vibrant exploration of themes captivating vocal expressions
+- vibrant exploration of themes

 - Released in 1977, 'Caras e Bocas' was Gal Costa's fourth studio album, following her acclaimed self-titled album in 1969.
 At this point in her career, she was firmly established as a key figure in the Tropicália movement, blending traditional Brazilian sounds with contemporary influences.
 The album reflects her artistic evolution as she navigated between popular and avant-garde musical landscapes.